Step 1: Preparing your content for media production

-We’ve broken things down into three areas starting with what to do before you start writing, tips for writing your video script, and finally some tips on effective storytelling for researchers.
+In this step, we’ve broken things down into three areas starting with what to do before you start writing, tips for writing your script, and finally some tips on effective storytelling for researchers.

 What to do before you start writing - finding your why, who, what, and how

 While it can be tempting to launch straight into scripting your video, we’ve found that answering these four questions can go a long way towards ensuring that your video successfully achieves the outcomes you want.

 There's a million reasons you might want to make a video, but it's important to pick one as your priority.
 What's the most important outcome you're hoping to achieve after someone watches your video?